 Ian started a career related to Slow Food entirely by accident.
 When he graduated from Skidmore College with a shiny new degree in English it was December 2008 and the economy had just avalanched.
 So instead of launching into the teaching scene, he started a small garden in a south facing window and waited for spring.
 He opened a small stand at the Jackson Hole Farmers Market and sold salad greens and baked goods that summer as a way to make a little money.
 Since then, he has used farming as an excuse to travel and live in new places, from sunny California to chilly Chilean Patagonia.
 Recently he spent a year working at Stone Barns Center for Food and Agriculture outside NYC.
 In October 2014 he moved back to his hometown of Jackson to farm full time and embrace Jack Frost as a friend not a foe.

-Shauna moved to Jackson from Seattle in 2010 and hit the local food scene hard when she married a grass fed cattle rancher with a giant vegetable garden.
-During college Shauna found a passion for healthy, sustainable food while living among hippies at UC Berkeley.
-She works in freelance graphic design and marketing and spends her free time hiking, skiing, gardening, cooking and looking after her daughter Amelia, dog Bruin, and flock of laying hens.
+Shauna moved to Jackson from Seattle in 2010 and became interested in the local food scene when she married a grassfed cattle rancher and started spending time in a giant vegetable garden.
+During college Shauna found a passion for healthy, sustainable food while living among the hippies at UC Berkeley.
+Shauna owns a small graphic design and marketing company and spends her free time hiking, skiing, gardening, cooking and looking after her kids Amelia and Callahan, her dog Bruin, and her flock of laying hens.

 Stephanie Thomas has been in the valley since 2002.
 She is currently the Executive Director of the Teton County Search and Rescue Foundation and is also a volunteer for the TCSAR team.
 Her love of “good” food started back in 6th grade when she nominated herself as the dinner maker of the family–looking up recipes, writing grocery lists and experimenting in the kitchen.
 She loves traveling (to visit Farmers Markets) and reading (good cookbooks with stories) and being outdoors as much as possible.
 She lives in East Jackson with her husband and 3 squirrelly kids.